Special-K-s-Flightsim-Bots/DCSServerBot/plugins/punishment/README.md

 ### Punishments
 Each point level can trigger a specific action.
 When the user hits this limit by gathering penalties, the specific action is being triggered.
 Actions are triggered at least every minute.
 So there might be a slight delay in being a bad pilot and getting punished.
 That allows victims to -forgive the dedicated act.
-A ban is temporary and punishment points can decay over time (see below).
+A ban is temporary and punishment points can decay over time (see below).<br/>
+In conjunction with the [CreditSystem](../creditsystem/README.md) plugin, you can use "credits" as a punishment and take away credit points from players if they misbehave.
+You need to have "creditsystem" added to your OPT_PLUGINS though to use it.

 ### Exemptions
 User that should not be punished.
 Can be either ucids or discord groups.